 Tokyo to Mount Fuji via Gotemba

-Apart from the Yoshida trail, the Gotemba one one of the most popular routes among visitors, here is how to get to it (travel time by train should be a little over 2 hours from Tokyo):
+Apart from the Yoshida trail, the Gotemba trail is one of the most popular routes among visitors, here is how to get to it (travel time by train should be a little over 2 hours from Tokyo):

 - Take JR Tokaido line for Kozu from Tokyo Station, using your JR Pass